gwallison/query-FF/User_guide.md

 We use the contents of `df` from line 1 as the input to line 2's function and line 2's output is stored again in `df`.

-**Line 3** removes all records from `df` except where the `bgCountyName` is 'carnes'
+**Line 3** removes all records from `df` except where the `bgCountyName` is 'carnes'.
+Again, we store the output in `df`.

-**Line 4** save that resulting data frame into a file in the csv format.
+**Line 4** saves that resulting data frame (stored in `df`) into a file in the csv format.
 This script line does not return a dataframe.
-Instead, it writes a file to disk for your use later.
+Instead, it writes a file to disk for your later use.
+You can download it into a spreadsheet program and make cool charts, send it to your friends, or post it on your Instagram.

 ## Starting with the open-FF data set that works best for you
 Currently, there are two forms of the open-FF data that you can start with:
 - the 'full' data set, including records that have been detected with errors
-- the 'filtered' data set, that has the error-ladened records removed.
+- the 'filtered' data set, that has the error-ladened and ambiguous records removed.
 This set is the default set.
 Unless you specify the full set, you will be working with the filtered set.
 We expect that most people will want this filtered set.